mdoruska/Bioeconomic_Model/README.md

 Vegetation_Production_Functino.do is the code used to estimate the vegetation production function.
 This code creates Table S8.

 All .csv files are produced by Bioecnomic_Simualtion_Code.jl and are used by Bioeconomic_Model_Main_Results.do and Fertilizer_Infection_Results.do to create the core results.
+Each .csv file has a corresponding codebook that describes the data in the file.

 # Computing Environment and Packages